RisingDaystar/VAureaNox/README.md

 ![32spp](https://github.com/RisingDaystar/VAureaNox/blob/master/Images/VAureaNox_ParsingTest_648x480_PathTracer_spec_spp32_doubles.jpg)

 With doubles, first artifacts appear using a sphere of ***radius 3000000000000*** !
+(Of course this depends on the host system)

 Preformance wise , didn't notice any drop